velikodniy/gcp-spending-guard/README.md

 | pubsub_topic_id | The ID of the Pub/Sub topic created for budget alerts |
 | function_name   | The name of the deployed Cloud Function               |
 | budget_name     | The resource name of the budget                       |

-## Notes

-1. The Cloud Function will automatically disable billing for the project when the budget threshold is reached.
-2. Make sure the service account has the necessary permissions to disable billing.
-3. Test the setup with a small budget first to ensure it works as expected.

-## License

-MIT Licensed.
-See LICENSE for full details.